 Heat the metal forging material in the fire until it is red hot.
 Determine proper temperature by holding a magnet to the heated metal, which loses its magnetic charge when heated sufficiently.

 Remove the heated metal from the forge with duck-billed tongs.
-Use the proper-size tongs to handle the metal safely and securely.
+Use the proper-size tongs to handle the steel safely and securely.
 Wear safety goggles and gloves to prevent burns and injuries.

 Position the heated, precut metal on a flat anvil.
-Use a heavy hammer to shape the metal by hammering..
+Use a heavy hammer to shape the steel by hammering.
 Work quickly and continue pounding the metal to shape it until all the scale is removed.
 Reheat the metal as needed to complete the shaping.

 Use a universal anvil to shape spoons, ladles or bowls of various sizes.
 Use the sides of the universal anvil to create curved shapes.